MOLET means to MOdulate your palLET.

 Yael is our content writer, which, together with Juli Liberson, is incharge of every word written here (yes, including these words).

-The neverending rivers of inspiration is what she loves most about her work, and since she states she’s “a writer’s cliche”, the best part of her day is when the stars and a strong cup of coffee accompany her nonstop typing.
+She really loves her job, so the best part of her day is when the stars and a strong cup of coffee accompany her nonstop typing.

 As weekend comes, you’ll find Yael traveling with her family, playing football with her very energetic twin boys, cooking and doing all those patiently waiting house chores she doesn’t have time for throughout the week.